 COMBO TYPE: Creative + Operational

 Strictly speaking, both of them weren’t technical.
 Khailee mentioned that he picked up web designing when he was young and was able to build websites.
-However, he also mentioned that he wasn’t really a web developer and was going around looking for technical talent to build a ruby on rails web app in a talk he gave at Awesomeness Fest.
+However, he also mentioned that he wasn’t really a web developer, and was searching for technical talents to build a Ruby on Rails web app in a talk he gave at Awesomeness Fest.

-Khailee seems to be more of the creative talent and product guy among the dynamic duo, always coming out with crazy ideas and solutions to a problem.
+Khailee seemed to be the creative talent and product guy among the dynamic duo, always coming out with crazy ideas and solutions to a problem.

-Joel, on the other hand, seems to be the more organised, process-oriented one, always coming up with standard operation procedures and streamlining the process of executing on their goals.
-Perhaps his background in engineering contributed to his ability to meticulously organise and streamline processes so they could execute fast on any idea that comes to mind.
+Joel, on the other hand, seemed to be the organized, process-oriented one.
+He’d always come up with standard operation procedures and streamline their execution process.
+Perhaps his background in engineering contributed to that.

-You can hear more about their story here:
+You can know more about their story here.

-From the article, we know that she also said that:
+From the article, we know that she also said:

 “It is rare to find someone like Neoh, who is entrepreneurial and has strong execution skills.
 He pays attention to details and delivers the results.”